ebuyakin/maichat/docs/cli_filtering_language.md

-t'*Learning'                        # All topics ending with "Learning" t'Machine*'                         # All topics starting with "Machine" t                                   # Use the current topic selected in the main topic selector
+t'*Learning'                        # All topics ending with "Learning" t'Machine*'                         # All topics starting with "Machine" t                                   # Use the current topic selected in the main topic selector t10                                 # Last 10 messages of current topic t5                                  # Last 5 messages of current topic t'10'                               # Topic named "10" (if it exists)
 ```

 ### Star Rating Filtering (`s`)